Trucking Accident Liability Exposure

 Types of Accidents Involving Big Rigs

-Each year, thousands of people are injured or killed in the United States as a result of big rig trucking accidents.
-The collisions that cause these injuries and deaths occur through the negligence of truck drivers, trucking companies, driver error, equipment failure, and / or a manufacturing design defect in the truck itself.
+Each year, thousands of people are injured or killed in the U.S. as a result of big rig truck accidents.
+The collisions that cause these injuries and deaths occur through the negligence of truck drivers, trucking companies, driver error, equipment failure, and/or a manufacturing design defect in the truck itself.

 What are some of the common causes of big rig accidents?

-According to the Federal Motor Carrier Safety Administration, the most frequent causes of tractor trailer accidents occur when:
+The most frequent causes of tractor-trailer accidents occur when: